-06 Mar English Vocabulary That Spanish Needs
+06 Mar English words that Spanish needs

 #4 – Forms of walking (stride, stagger, stumble, wander…)